Confidence polytopes for quantum process tomography: Conclusion

 In the present paper we have provided the generalization of the QST confidence polytopes approach, based on Clopper-Pearson intervals, to the QPT scenario.
 Specifically, we have derived confidence regions in the form of a polyhedron (polytope) for a Choi matrix of an unknown quantum process (channel) based on the measurement results of output states given known input ones.
 Then we have shown how QST (QPT) confidence polytopes can be used for extracting confidence intervals for affine functions of quantum states (Choi states) with standard methods of linear programming.

-Our numerical experiments have demonstrated the scalability of the new approach with increasing the dimensionality of the process and the amount of processed measurement data.
+Our numerical experiments have indicated on the scalability of the our approach with increasing the dimensionality of the process and the amount of processed measurement data.
 Moreover, the results obtained with the IBM cloud quantum processor have shown the applicability of our approach for characterizing NISQ devises.

 The comparison of confidence levels with the actual frequency of falling true density matrices (Choi states) into confidence polytopes have shown that the obtained values of confidence levels are quite conservative: the estimated real fail probability is commonly one order less than the one obtained from the confidence level.
 This fact can be considered as a price of rigorousness of all the derivations, including the derivation of Clopper-Pearson intervals.
-Nevertheless, the safeness of the derived confidence regions and confidence intervals can be extremely useful in situations where the accuracy of the reconstructed upper and lower bounds is of particular importance, such as quantum key distribution.
+Nevertheless, the safeness of the derived confidence regions and confidence intervals can be extremely useful in situations, where the accuracy of the reconstructed upper and lower bounds is of particular importance, such as quantum key distribution.

+On the practical side, we also note that that a straightforward approach to QPT, i.e. probing the process with a set of states, whose density operators form a spanning set in the space of all operators over a particular Hilbert space, may be challenging~\cite{Poyatos1997}.
+One of the possible solutions is to use coherent states as probes for QPT~\cite{Lobino2008,Keshari2011,Anis2012,Fedorov2015}.
+A direction for the further research is then to adopt our approach for the case coherent-state QPT protocols.